The mission of East Coast Mindfulness (ECM) is simple: to provide excellent online mindfulness programs for living authentic, healthy, happy lives.

 “East Coast Mindfulness is offering an online course to train MBSR teachers to teach the MBSR curriculum online.
 I have every confidence that this valuable professional training can amplify and deepen your skillset and personal practice as an MBSR teacher, as well as the technical support necessary to extend your reach through the internet.”

-Laura Smallwood is a certified MBSR teacher (for teaching in-person and online) and is a member of the East Coast Mindfulness faculty.
+Laura Smallwood is certified to teach in-person and online MBSR through East Coast Mindfulness and is a member of the East Coast Mindfulness faculty.
+She is also registered as a yoga teacher through Yoga Alliance.

 Connect with East Coast Mindfulness on our social channels: